alan-lam/Unity/README.md

     - Transition to another animation by right-clicking on transition and Make Transition
 6. Assign GameObject's Animator Controller

+1. Click on GameObject to animate
+2. In Animation window, click Create
+3. Click Add Property
+4. Sprite Renderer -> Sprite
+5. Drag all frames into Dopesheet

 ### Move Objects Using transform.Translate

 ```